-Figure 23.
-Proportion of deliveries per embryo transfer and year.
+Figure 23 Proportion of deliveries per embryo transfer and year.
 Fresh IVF/ICSI and freeze cycles.
 Donated oocytes.

 For donated oocytes, the age of the woman who is attempting to become pregnant is not as important for the result of the treatment as when using own gametes.
 The oocyte donor's age is more important.
-Please note that the number of oocyte donation treatments is low and that the presented rates therefore may be misleading.
+Please note that the number of oocyte donation treatments in different age groups is low and that the presented rates therefore may be misleading.

-Table 7 Number of embryo transfers and deliveries for different age groups.
+Table 8 Number of embryo transfers and deliveries for different age groups.
 Fresh IVF/ICSI and freeze cycles.
 Donated oocytes.